codex-academy/database-intro/steps/data_modelling.md

 ## Database schema

-A database [schema](http://stackoverflow.com/a/25094254/229493) is the physical implementation of the a data model in a database management system (DBMS).
+A database [schema](http://stackoverflow.com/a/25094254/229493) is a physical implementation of the a data model in a database management system (DBMS).
 The DBMS or database that you will use is MySQL.
 You use [SQL scripts](/steps/running_sql_scripts.html) to create the database, tables and foreign keys.